Exetel NBN review

 Tom's Guide Verdict

-Exetel is a low-cost NBN provider that has been found to deliver a fast and reliable service according to official third-party data.
-It offers plenty of added value in the form of Speed Boost Days and even accommodate business customers or those looking for a mobile phone service.
+Exetel is a relatively low-cost NBN provider that has been found to deliver a fast and reliable service, according to customer reviews and Australian Competition & Consumer Commission (ACCC) data.
+Exetel’s plans can come with added value in the form of five free Speed Boost Days a month and options to bundle a home phone service from as low as AU$10 extra per month.
+It can even accommodate business customers or those looking for a mobile phone plan too.

 Pros